 In 2009, announcing his first bid for secretary of state, Kobach said that registration fraud by the defunct community organizing group ACORN made Americans wonder whether “the next election’s going to be stolen.”
 In office, Kobach aggressively pursued cases of potential fraud and promoted the “Crosscheck” system to see whether voters had registered in multiple states.
 But he frequently lost in court, as judges warned that measures meant to keep noncitizens off the rolls were ensnaring too many legitimate voters.

 "It looks like they're putting together a database of who people voted for," said Jason Kander, a former Missouri secretary of state who runs the nonprofit group Let America Vote.
-"Democrat, Republican, independent, everybody should be outraged by that. "
+"Democrat, Republican, independent, everybody should be outraged by that.
+This is from the same people, from Kris Kobach to Donald Trump, who've tried to make it harder for people to vote, and this seems like a step in the process.
+If the Obama administration had asked for this, Kris Kobach would be holding a press conference outside the Capitol to denounce it."

 The idea of collecting all national voter data for an audit has traveled through conservative circles for years.
 True the Vote, a group that promoted the fear that bogus voter registrations led to stolen votes in the 2008 election, also advanced the theory that millions of illegal votes denied Trump a popular mandate.